arabcoders/watchstate/guides/webhooks.md

 complement webhook functionality.

-Simply go to the *Tasks* page and enable the *Import* and *Export* tasks. and set the schedule to `every 12 hours` or or `every 24 hours` depending on your needs.
+Simply go to the *Tasks* page and enable the *Import* and *Export* tasks. and set the schedule to `every 12 hours` or `every 24 hours` depending on your needs.

 # Troubleshooting